proabhishek/Assingement/README.md

 How to find?…

-The table with id="age-table".
+1. The table with id="age-table".

+ANSWER - ageTable = document.getElementById("age-table")

-All label elements inside that table (there should be 3 of them).
+2. All label elements inside that table (there should be 3 of them).

+ANSWER - ageTable.querySelectorAll("label")

-The first td in that table (with the word “Age”).
+3. The first td in that table (with the word “Age”).

+ANSWER - ageTable.querySelector("td")

-The form with name="search".
+4. The form with name="search".

+ANSWER - form1 = document.querySelector("form")

-The first input in that form.
+5. The first input in that form.

+form1.querySelectorAll("input")

+ANSWER - form1[0]

-The last input in that form.
+6. The last input in that form.

+ANSWER - form1[1]